10 Benefits Of Turmeric And Ginger, How To Use, & Side Effects

 Ginger and turmeric are two natural ingredients that are not only therapeutic on their own but can also enhance each other’s taste and health benefits when consumed together.
 Click on the infographic below to learn the different ways you can include them both in your diet and wellness routine.
 Scroll down!

 Ginger and turmeric are replete with beneficial nutrients and offer many benefits.
 These tubers are often featured in home remedies that promote good skin and overall health.
-The benefits of ginger and turmeric range from better immunity to regulated blood pressure levels.
+The turmeric and ginger benefits range from better immunity to regulated blood pressure levels.
 Ginger is good for improving cognitive function and lowering blood cholesterol levels.
 Turmeric also promotes heart, skin, and eye health.
 You can reap the benefits of these condiments by infusing them into teas.
 However, excess consumption may lead to bloating or increase the risk of kidney stones.
 Hence, limit their consumption and seek medical advice if you experience any side effects.

 Frequently Asked Questions